 We’d need to spend a long time with this tripod in a variety of conditions to get a proper sense of how it will bear up, but straight out of the box, its compactness and its rigidity are really impressive.

-Basic aluminium tripods are affordable but heavy.
+Basic aluminum tripods are affordable but heavy.
 Carbon fiber tripods are lighter but cost more.
 And travel tripods which combine lightness, small folded size and good extended height and rigidity cost more again.
-So although the Peak Design Travel Tripod looks expensive compared to a basic aluminium model, it’s in the same ballpark as other specialized lightweight travel tripods – and it’s a lot cheaper than a Gitzo Traveller.
+So although the Peak Design Travel Tripod looks expensive compared to a basic aluminum model, it’s in the same ballpark as other specialized lightweight travel tripods – and it’s a lot cheaper than a Gitzo Traveller.